Otoplasty (Correction of Prominent Ears)

 Otoplasty overview by John E. Sherman, MD, FACS New York Plastic Surgeon

-The deformity: There are several anatomical features that cause the protrusion of the ear.
+The Problem: There are several anatomical features that cause the protrusion of the ear.
 They are the lack of development or partial development of the antihelix, or a deep concha (cup) of the external ear.
 In most patients there is a combination of both of these features that may need to be adjusted during the otoplasty.
 Both of these problems will add to the protrusion of the ear, which is the distance from the edge of the helix (the ear rim) to the mastoid (the skull behind the ear).
-The normal distance of this measurement is about 1.8 cm.
+The normal distance of this measurement is about 2 cm.

 Operation: The nature of otoplasty plastic surgery procedure varies, depending on the problems that must be corrected.
 These problems, as noted above, include: a deep cup of the ear (concha), a lack of development of the fold in the ear, and various cartilage abnormalities.
 All of these will be corrected during surgery.

 If the ear surgery is performed on an adult, it is usually performed in our fully accredited outpatient facility.
 If however, it is performed on a child, or an adult requires the use of the hospital, several hospitals are offered.
 You will have the choice of either the New York Presbyterian Hospital – Weill Cornell Medical Center, the Manhattan Eye, Ear, and Throat Hospital, or Lenox Hill Hospital.
-Or in Connecticut, The Greenwich Hospital.
 Otoplasty often is performed at one of two stages in life.
 If recognized early, and correction is desired, otoplasty is best performed when the child is at the preschool level – age 5 thru 7.
 This is the most common time for correction, and continues through the early childhood years.
 Adult otoplasty correction now becoming more common than the correction during childhood.
 It has the advantage that it can be performed under local anesthesia, with or without sedation.

 Anesthesia: Because the young child cannot cooperate, and the fear of the operating room is often strong, Dr. Sherman recommends that otoplasty on children be performed under general anesthesia at the hospital.
 During the induction of anesthesia, one parent is allowed in the room until the child is asleep.
 This is assuring and comforting for the child.
 If otoplasty is performed for the adolescent or adult, it may also be performed under intravenous sedation in our fully accredited outpatient facility.